 Keep Your Nails Shaped

 Shaped nails are less likely to suffer from damage.
 A chip in the nail often grows and can create more problems.
 Even a little unevenness can make your nails more likely to break.
-File and cut your nails every two to three weeks.
-Depending on how fast your nails grow, you may need to do this more often.

 Use an Electronic Nail Clipper

-Electronic nail clippers are often the best to use for nail care for the elderly.
-As we lose dexterity and strength, it can be difficult to keep nails properly groomed.
 Electronic nail clippers are easy to use and only require the push of a button.
 Consider asking someone else to do it if you are unsure of whether or not you can do it yourself.

 Foot Soak

-Many seniors have thicker nails due to diabetes requiring safe toenail clippers.
-It is much tougher to care for the toenails of seniors.
-Are you having to get pedicures?
-It may be that you’ve given up on the process.
 Instead of wasting money, you can soak your foot in Epson salt to soften them.
 It makes cutting your toenails a lot easier.
 The nail and cuticle will soften.
 Some electronic nail cutters come with a special blade that’s designed to cut thick nails.

 Always Wear Socks and Shoes

 It is in the best interest of your toenails that you do not go barefoot.
 This doesn’t include the occasional walk down the beach.
 Wearing socks and shoes can decrease the chance of debris getting under your toenails.
-It can also prevent the chance of wear and tear.
-The callouses are protected just in case there’s a fall that could dislodge your nails.

 Get Someone Else to Do It if Need Be

 It’s never wise to cut your nails if you aren’t sure if you can.
 A trusted family member is a great person to get to assist you.
-A health care provider may do it as well.
+A healthcare provider may do it as well.
 If you have no one to help you, you can go to a salon and have it done.

 If you have arthritis it can even be painful to cut your own nails.
 There are nail clippers for seniors with arthritis that are easier to use.
 Those who have vision, neurological, or dexterity problems should not do it themselves.